Year of the Dog serial novel

 On the phone, Phillip sounded like he was eating something.
 “Ash, what’s up?
 I’m outside your house.”

-At the same time, Aunt Nell called out, “I’ll get the door, Ashwin.”
+At the same time, Auntie Nell called out, “I’ll get the door, Ashwin.”

 Ashwin headed right back out of his bedroom, speaking into his phone.
 “Sorry, Phil, I’m running late.”
-He was just in time to see Aunt Nell swing open the front door.
+He was just in time to see Auntie Nell swing open the front door.

-“Nice to meet you,” Aunt Nell said.
-“I'm sorry, I’m the reason Ashwin’s running late.”
+“Nice to meet you,” Auntie Nell said.
+“I’m sorry, I’m the reason Ashwin’s running late.”

 “No worries, brah.”
 Phil held up his burrito.
 “Me too.”

 “Come inside and finish eating,” Ashwin said.
 “I’m going to shower real quick.”
 He then remembered his empty dining room.
-“Aunt Nell, can you show Phil out to the table on the patio?”
+“Auntie Nell, can you show Phil out to the table on the patio?”

 “Got any napkins?”
 Phil asked as he kicked off his shoes at the front door, then followed her through the house.